 ANY level of Lead triggers compliance.

-Hazardous waste and wastewater regulation require proper disposal
+Hazardous waste and wastewater regulation require proper characterization and disposal

 of created exterior wash water or construction debris.